Grandma relied on common recipe ingredient substitutions whenever she was missing an essential last minute ingredient that her recipe called for.

 To replace 1 teaspoon baking powder, use 1/2 teaspoon cream of tartar plus 1/4 teaspoon baking soda.

-In a pinch, you can substitute 1 teaspoon of baking powder for every 1/4 teaspoon of baking soda called for.
+In a pinch, you can try substituting 1 teaspoon of baking powder for every 1/4 teaspoon of baking soda called for.
 This works best in baking recipes that have acidic ingredients such as lemon juice, buttermilk, or honey.
 Otherwise, there's no "effective" recipe ingredient substitution for baking soda.

 For 1 cup of honey, use 1-1/4 cups granulated sugar plus 1/4 cup liquid.
 You could also try using 3/4 cup corn syrup plus 1/2 cup granulated sugar.
 Molasses can be used in equal measure as a honey substitute, but it will affect the flavor.